 Upon receipt of all required information, students are contacted by mail in regard to admission to the university.
 All student files are updated by the Enrollment Services Office as new paperwork is received.
 Students are contacted by mail when items pertaining to their file are received.

 Each student entering Hardin-Simmons for the first time is assigned an academic advisor from their field of interest.
 Students who have not declared a major are advised by members of the Advising Center.
-All advisors are members of the HSU faculty/staff, and all students are required to confer with their academic advisor to approve a schedule before registration.
+All advisors are members of the HSU faculty/staff.
+All incoming students are required to attend a Round-Up event, where they will confer with their academic advisor to approve a schedule.
+After meeting with their academic advisor, each student will complete the registration process, also at Round-Up.

-All new students are encouraged to participate in New Student Orientation.
-Organized by the Office of Student Development, new Student Orientation affords students the opportunity to become acclimated with HSU as well as meet other new students, faculty, and staff.
+All new students are encouraged to participate in Stampede Week.
+Organized by the Office of Student Development, Stampede Week affords students the opportunity to become acclimated with HSU as well as meet other new students, faculty, and staff.
 Current students serve as orientation leaders to guide students through the week, which culminates with the traditional beanie capping ceremony and evening at Abilene's Historic Paramount Theater.

 Please refer to Page 01 of the Undergraduate Bulletin